RafaelOviedo/MoviesApp/README.md

 This app was created in the HENRY bootcamp.

-Tha main porpuse was to achieve the understanding of the workflow with React-Redux.
+Tha main purpose was to achieve the understanding of the workflow with React-Redux.

 In this App you can: